Binding selectivity

-Binding selectivity is defined with respect to the binding of ligands to a substrate forming a complex.
+In chemistry, binding selectivity is defined with respect to the binding of ligands to a substrate forming a complex.
 Binding selectivity describes how a ligand may bind more preferentially to one receptor than another.
 A selectivity coefficient is the equilibrium constant for the reaction of displacement by one ligand of another ligand in a complex with the substrate.
 Binding selectivity is of major importance in biochemistry and in chemical separation processes.